Sean McVay

-Sean Patrick McVay (born January 24, 1986) is an American professional football coach who is the head coach of the Los Angeles Rams of the National Football League (NFL).
+Sean Patrick McVay (born January 24, 1986) is an American professional football coach who is the head coach for the Los Angeles Rams of the National Football League (NFL).
 He became the youngest NFL head coach in the modern era when he was hired by the Rams in 2017 at the age of 30 years and 353 days.
-McVay is also the youngest head coach to win a Super Bowl and be named NFL Coach of the Year.
-Prior to becoming Rams head coach, he served as a tight ends coach and offensive coordinator for the Washington Redskins.
+McVay is also the youngest head coach to reach and win a Super Bowl as well as be named NFL Coach of the Year.
+Prior to his tenure in Los Angeles, McVay worked with the Tampa Bay Buccaneers as an offensive assistant, the Florida Tuskers as the wide receivers coach, and the Washington Redskins as an offensive assistant, the tight ends coach, and the offensive coordinator.

 Within his first year, McVay turned a Rams team that had the league's lowest scoring offense the previous year into the top-scoring team of 2017.
 The season also marked the Rams' first winning record and division title since 2003 and first playoff appearance since 2004.
-Over the following seasons, McVay led the Rams to an appearance in Super Bowl LIII in 2018 and a victory in Super Bowl LVI in 2021, the franchise's first world championship since 1999.
+Over the following seasons, McVay led the Rams to an appearance in Super Bowl LIII in 2019, a victory in Super Bowl LVI in 2022, the franchise's first championship since 1999, and became the winningest head coach in Rams' history in 2024.
 His success in Los Angeles is credited with spawning the "Sean McVay effect", in which NFL teams were more inclined to hire younger, offensive-minded head coaches.

-Early life
+Early life and family

-McVay was born in Dayton, Ohio, the son of Tim and Cindy McVay.
-Sean's father, played football as a defensive back at Indiana University.
-His family lived in Dayton until Sean was six years old.
-His grandfather, John McVay, was the head football coach at the University of Dayton from 1965 to 1972, head coach of the New York Giants later in the 1970s, and general manager of the San Francisco 49ers for the team's five Super Bowl championships during the 1980 and 1990s.
+Sean Patrick McVay was born on January 24, 1986, in Dayton, Ohio, the son of Tim and Cindy McVay.
+Tim played football as a defensive back at Indiana University, where he was a two-time team captain.
+Tim and Cindy met when they were both students at Indiana, and they got married in 1981.
+Tim embarked on a successful career spanning four decades as a television executive for Cox Communications, and Cindy became an interior designer.
+The McVay family lived in Dayton until Sean was six years old, and they eventually settled in the Atlanta, Georgia, area.

+Sean's paternal grandfather, John, was a longtime football coach at the high school, college, and professional levels.
+Most notably, he was the head coach for the University of Dayton, the Memphis Southmen of the World Football League, and the NFL's New York Giants, before transitioning into front office roles.
+John served as an executive for the San Francisco 49ers between 1980 and 1999, winning the NFL's Executive of the Year award for the team's successful 1989 season.